hhy37/zkproofs/README.md

 ING's zero knowledge range proof contract for Ethereum.
 This version is based on the Byzantium precompiles.

-## Important note:

-The initial version of this library implemented the whitepaper “An Efficient Range Proof Scheme” by Kun Peng and Feng Bao.
-As discovered by Madars Virza, Research Scientist at MIT Media Lab, this protocol contains a potential security vulnerability.

-*“The publicly computable value y/t is roughly the same magnitude (in expectation) as w^2 \* (m-a+1)(b-m+1).
-However, w^2 has fixed bit length (again, in expectation) and thus for a fixed range, this value leaks the magnitude of the committed value.”*

-Therefore, the proof is not zero knowledge.
-We’re currently evaluating which protocol to use instead in order to provide a secure Zero Knowledge Proof protocol.

-The current implementation is one of the options we are considering, based on the paper "Efficient Proofs that a Committed Number Lies in an Interval" by Fabrice Boudot.
+The current implementation is based on the paper "Efficient Proofs that a Committed Number Lies in an Interval" by Fabrice Boudot.

 ## Intro